confluentinc/examples/ccloud-monitoring/docs/monitoring-overview.rst

 This module will cover how to setup a time-series database populated with data from the
 |ccloud| Metrics API and client metrics from a locally running Java consumer and producer,
 along with how to setup a data visualization tool.
-After the initial setup, you will follow a series of use cases that create failure scenarios and how you can be alerted when they occur.
+After the initial setup, you will follow a series of scenarios that create failure scenarios and how you can be alerted when they occur.

 .. note::